-- Click on the knob "Cutoff" while holding the [Ctrl] key ([Command] on Mac).
-The MIDI assign option appears. - Click on "Learn" then move the controller of your choice (the knob of modulation for example).
+- Click on the "MIDI Learn" button - ▶ Click on the knob "Cutoff".
+The MIDI assign option appears. - Move the controller of your choice (the knob of modulation for example).
 The knob of the Jupiter-8V will begin moving at the same time. - Then you will be able to record the movements of your MIDI controller in your MIDI sequencer or simply manipulate the sound in real time with your controller live.

-'Cut-off" parameter waiting for the control to be assigned
+"Cut-off" parameter waiting for the control to be assigned